CPunch/Laika/README.md

 Make sure you have the following libraries and tools installed:
 - CMake (>=3.10)
 - Compiler with C11 support (GCC >= 4.7, Clang >= 3.1, etc.)

+The only dependency (LibSodium) is vender'd and statically compiled against the `/lib`.
+This should be kept up-to-date against stable and security related updates to LibSodium.

 First, compile the target normally